rberrelleza/cnd-webpack-hot-server/README.md

 # cnd-webpack-hot-server

-Enable webpack hot reloading for cloud native development (CND).
+Enable webpack hot reloading for [cloud native development (CND)][cnd-url].
 This enables other tools like [React Hot Loader](https://github.com/gaearon/react-hot-loader) to tweak React components in real time in your cloud native environment.

-It uses the popular express middlewares [webpack-dev-middleware][middleware-url] and [webpack-hot-middleware][middleware-url] under the hood.
+It uses the popular express middlewares [webpack-dev-middleware][dev-middleware-url] and [webpack-hot-middleware][hot-middleware-url] under the hood.

 ## Getting Started